 Additionally, there are some relaxation techniques that teach a patient how to control the intensity of their physical symptoms, like a rapid breathing rate.
 Finally, a support group can also help immensely as it offers a platform for people facing the same struggles to come together and share their concerns with each other.

-Invictus Health Group offers comprehensive treatment programs for panic disorder, including individual and group psychotherapy.
-Additionally, our state-of-the-art mental health rehab offers complementary alternative therapies such as yoga, meditation, art, and exercise therapy, that helps in the effective management of this debilitating mental disorder.
+Invictus Health Group’s partners offers comprehensive treatment programs for panic disorder, including individual and group psychotherapy.
+Additionally, our state-of-the-art mental health rehab offers complementary alternative therapies that helps in the effective management of this debilitating mental disorder.

 Most Insurance Plans Accepted.
 Call Now for a Free Confidential Insurance Verification.